The Malta Retirement Programme Rules offers a number of incentives to foreign individuals who would like to retire in Malta.

 Apart from the various benefits associated with living in Malta, such as its warm Mediterranean climate and is central geographic location between Europe and Africa, there are also a number of other reasons why setting up residence in Malta can be beneficial.

-Persons not domiciled in Malta are not taxed on their worldwide income but only on Maltese source chargeable income, capital gains and on foreign income remitted to Malta.
+Persons not domiciled in Malta are not taxed on their worldwide income but only on Maltese source chargeable income and capital gains and on foreign income remitted to Malta.

 Where a pensioner not domiciled in Malta satisfies the conditions set out in the MRP, then he/she shall be entitled to additional beneficial tax treatment in addition to above-mentioned remittance and source basis of taxation.
-Once the applicant has acquired the right to reside in Malta in terms of a Registration Certificate and the application for the scheme has been approved, he/she is deemed to be resident in Malta and is chargeable to tax in accordance with the income:
+Once the applicant has acquired the right to reside in Malta in terms of a Registration Certificate and the application for the scheme has been approved, he/she is deemed to be resident in Malta and is chargeable to tax on the following income:

 - All income arising outside Malta which is remitted to Malta by the beneficiary or dependent is taxable at 15% and such person may also claim double tax relief on the said amount subject to the following conditions;

 - Pension income in the form of a lump sum or any other capital sum received by way of retiring or death gratuity/compensation for death or injuries are exempt from Maltese income tax even if remitted to Malta;

 - Applicant must pay a minimum tax of €7,500 per annum and €500 per annum for every dependent and carer;

 - Any tax paid under these rules at 15% shall not be refundable;